 What is ADHD?

-There are three main subtypes of ADHD; therefore, not all children with ADHD will present with the same behaviours.
+There are three main subgroups of ADHD, so not everyone with ADHD will present with the same behaviours.

-Predominantly inattentive ADHD: Inattention is the main presenting problem.
+Predominantly inattentive ADHD: Inattention is the main characteristic.
 This subtype is more passive than the others, consisting of ‘daydreaming’.
 Impulsivity and hyperactivity are sometimes present but to a lesser degree.

 Predominantly hyperactive/impulsive ADHD: Hyperactive and impulsive behaviours are present.
-Inattention may be present as well, though generally not as obvious.
+Inattentiveness may be present as well, though generally not as obvious.